Table of contents

 How to protect your iPhone or iPad from online threats

-Whether you’ve experienced a hack or not, here are several reminders for how to secure your device.
+Whether you’ve experienced a hack or not, here are several tips on how to secure your device:

 - Don’t jailbreak your iPhone or iPad.
-Jailbreaking means evading Apple’s built-in security features to download apps unavailable in Apple’s App Store.
+Jailbreaking means evading Apple’s built-in security features to download apps unavailable in Apple’s App Store—but this can also lead to downloading malware, perhaps when clicking on a malicious ad.
 It isn't worth risking getting malware and jeopardizing your personal data.
-Check if your iPhone or iPad is jailbroken with Clario’s jailbreak monitor.
+Check if your iPhone or iPad is jailbroken with Clario Anti Spy’s Device system check.

 - Update iOS on time.
 With every update, Apple developers fix bugs and glitches that hackers can exploit to infiltrate your devices.
 Make sure you freshen up your iOS as often as the new updates come out and keep an eye on app updates too.